-- a) Preservation of the strong east and west boundaries of Harbury village; - b) Retention of mature trees, hedgerows and stone walls; - c) Measures to retain and enhance the environment and enjoyment of public rights of way and other routes through, around, into and out of a site; - d) Impact on heritage assets and other historic and archaeological features in the landscape; - e) Use of suitable materials and building styles; - f) Minimal use of external lighting to retain dark skies; and - g) Conservation and enhancement of natural landscape features.
+- a) Preservation of the strong east and west boundaries of Harbury village; - b) Retention of mature trees, hedgerows and stone walls;

+- c) Measures to retain and enhance the environment and enjoyment of public rights of way and other routes through, around, into and out of a site; - d) Retention of heritage assets and other historic and archaeological features in the landscape; - e) Use of suitable materials and building styles; and - f) Minimal use of external lighting to retain dark skies.

-5.23 Harbury is part of the "Lias Villages" of the Feldon.
+5.22 Harbury is part of the "Lias Villages" of the Feldon.
 A varied and small scale hedged landscape of scattered farms and nucleated brick and stone villages.
 Harbury is a ridge top village that does not follow the general rules for such villages.
 Harbury rather than spreading along the scarp edge spreads at right angles to the scarp and edge and down the dip slope.
 The village stretches away from the White Lias scarp in a farmed landscape of large hedge fields with few roadside trees and isolated wooded plantations.
-Policy H.10 identifies the fundamental features that go to making the landscape in the neighbourhood plan area distinctive and valued.
-Policy H.10 in identifying these features provides those putting forward development proposals and decisionmakers a set of criteria against which to assess how individual development proposals will help to retain and enhance the local landscape.